mysociety/alaveteli/doc/INSTALL.md

 probably don't want this in your development profile; the example `memcached.yml` file disables this behaviour.

+As a precaution, you should probably set your `elinks` configuration according to the Troubleshooting guide at the end of this document.

 # Step 7: Deployment

 In the 'alaveteli' directory, run: